valette/ACVD/Readme.md

 note that to enforce a manifold output mesh, such as explained in [3], you need to use the -m 1 option.

 comments, suggestions : https://github.com/valette/ACVD/issues

+### Python port

+A part of ACVD has been ported to python here: https://github.com/pyvista/pyacvd